benoit-liquet/COMBSS-R-VIGNETTE/Low_dimensional_example.md

 source("Function-for-combss-github.R")
 ```

+@Benoit
-@Benoit, we need a package for using cov.X function, or will cov function do the same job?
+- Error with cov.X function, or will cov function do the same job?
+Maybe a package is missing?
+- Function noise.compute.from.SNR is missing

 Generate data from a true model
 -------------------------------